ABbiodiversity/abmi-git/README.md

 + Access tutorials
 + Find resources

-Slides for the workshops can be viewed here
+Slides for the workshops can be viewed here:

 1. [Introduction to Git](https://mabecker89.github.io/cure4git/cure4git-intro.html)

+2. Git from (S)hell

 ```{r}